joy-zhang-38/joy-zhang-38.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD student at the <a href="https://www.cam.cornell.edu/cam">Center for Applied Math of Cornell University</a> advised by <a href="https://cals.cornell.edu/jaehee-kim">Jaehee Kim</a>.
+I'm a PhD student at the <a href="https://www.cam.cornell.edu/cam">Center for Applied Math of Cornell University</a> advised by <a href="https://www.danielrkowal.com/">Daniel Kowal</a>.

-I'm interested in developing computational methods for the problems in biology.
-My research focuses on mathematical modeling in phylogenetics, with applications to genomics and cancer research.
-Specifically, I focus on developing computational methods for inferring essential phylogenetic and phylodynamic parameters, drawing inspiration from advances in mathematics and statistics.
-My work has involved leveraging tools such as Markov Chain Monte Carlo (MCMC) and combinatorics to infer the phylodynamics of multiple populations.
-Additionally, I explore applications of reinforcement learning in related domains.

-My goal is to enhance our understanding of genes and diseases by harnessing the elegant and powerful ideas found in mathematics, statistics, and computer science.
+I'm broadly interested in Bayesian Statistics, particularly non-parametric regression, forecasting, and factor analysis.